Right behind you.

 - In Dark Messiah, backstabbing your way through the game was a legitimate tactic.
 Most enemies would die instantly and quietly by a dagger through the top of the spine.
 Even better their fellows would come to check the body often with their backs to the shadows.
 Another tactic is to use the staff's special attack to knock an opponent onto their back then rapidly switch to daggers to deliver a finishing blow.

 - In Deus Ex, attacking from behind is generally an effective tactic.
-Moreover, the description of the "riot prod" weapon implies it works better when used in this manner.
+Moreover, the description of the "riot prod" weapon implies it works better when used in this manner, though you only get an instant knockout if you're lucky.

 - Heavily used by certain builds in Dungeon Crawl, where it multiplies damage according to your Stabbing skill.